zooooeeee/2024-MLDS400ProjectGroup8/README.md

 Strinfo and deptinfo dataset:
 Cleaned and did basic data analysis for strinfo and  deptinfo.
 We found that the top 3 states that have the most stores are Texas, Florida, and Arizona.
 The top cities that have the highest number of  stores are LITTLE ROCK,GILBERT, SAN ANTONIO,OLATHE and HOUSTON.

-Data thoughts:
-1. We found that the the top 3 states that has the most stores are Texas, Florida, and Arizona.
-The top cities that has the most stores are LITTLE ROCK,GILBERT, SAN ANTONIO,OLATHE, HOUSTON.

-2. What is the difference between Sales price, Original price, and Retail price There are five data sheets in the file with the relationship shown in the database diagram, and I think we could construct the data as the dataframe in sql.

-##Plans for Next Week:

 Ideas drafted for the first week(which need further discussion):
 1. Can we predict customer purchase behavior based on transaction data including variables such as transaction amount (AMT), brand (BRAND), stock item classification (CLASSID), color (COLOR), cost (COST), department (DEPT), original price (ORGPRICE), quantity (QUANTITY), retail price (RETAIL), sale date (SALEDATE), size (SIZE), and other relevant factors